impleri/sow/readme.md

 * start [s]

     Create a new active timer, optionally adding time to it.
+Project and task can be passed as a single string in dot notation (i.e. project.task) or as two separate arguments.
+Optionally adding initial time spent to the timer and/or a note.

     Parameters: <project>(.| )<task> [time] [comment]